Elmonade/daph/README.md

 A music player in the terminal.

 ## Structure
-Here TEA is the way to go.
+Here, [TEA](https://guide.elm-lang.org/architecture/) is the way.
 Each user input is mapped to a set of pre-defined commands the player can understand.
-The command is then sent to the `update` method which modifies the `PlayerModel`.
-Finally, the view reflects the changes.
+The command is then sent to the `update` method which modifies the `model`.
+Finally, the `view` reflects the changes.

 ## Controls
 The keybindings are inspired by vim.
 However, certain keys are avoided to accidentally skip or seek a track.
 As for why we have two play button, the `:` button is for loading the track into the sink so it's mostly used when picking a new song manually.
 While, `Space` is for controlling whats already in the sink.
 This might be a bit roundabout way of doing it so any suggestions on regarding control scheme is welcome, addition to normal code-related issues.